-The taxpayer will be able to circumvent these provisions where he can prove that there is a reasonable prospect of deriving taxable income within a reasonable period and where he complies with other tests, unless losses have been incurred in carrying on a suspect trade in at least six out of ten years.
+The taxpaver will be able to circumvent these provisions if he can prove that there is a reasonable prospect of deriving taxable income within a reasonable period and where he complies with other tests, unless losses have been incurred in at least six out of ten years.

 All provisional taxpayers are required to remit two provisional tax payments a year.
-A third voluntary payment may be required to avoid interest being charged.
+A third voluntary payment may be made to avoid interest being charged.